 - Kosher salt: Quite a bit for the cooking water plus more for seasoning the beans.

-- Green beans: I like to use haricots verts in this recipe - those are thin French green beans.
+- Green beans: I like to use haricot verts in this recipe - thin French green beans.

-- Sliced almonds: I buy them raw, then dry-toast them in a skillet.
+- Sliced almonds: I buy them raw and dry-toast them in a skillet.